BrandonJarrell/Unity-Procedural-Terrain/README.md

 # Unity-Procedural-Terrain
 This was a proof of concept for several game ideas I have.
 Procedural games in my mind provide a better replayability experience and I like to capture this whenever possible.
+- I left my commented out code and notes so help convey all information I have

 # Functionality
 The terrain is currently built using "chunks" similar to the concept of Minecraft chunks.
 This is for effeciency because the "view distance" or loading distance